bdnf/BigData-Engineering-Projects/RedshiftDataWarehouse/README.md

 ## Creating Data Warehouse in Redshift

-This repository shows how to create Data Warehouse in Redshift based on large amount of data that is stored on multiple S3 buckets.
+This repository shows how to create an ETL pipeline for a star schema on Redshift, based on large amount of data that is stored in multiple S3 buckets.

 ## Data description